Turns Out There Are A Lot Of People That Think I’ve Never Heard A Creepy Van Joke

-There’s the one that’s telling a joke with a true aire of “what the f*ck dude, I don’t get this at all and I can’t really support you here,” and the one that tells a joke with a “that thing’s fucking atrocious, but I respect you and I support you in whatever path you’re on, whether I get it or not.”
+There’s the one that’s telling a joke with an undertone of “what the f*ck dude, I don’t get this at all and I can’t really support you here,” and the one that tells a joke with a “that thing’s f*cking atrocious, but I respect you and I support you in whatever path you’re on, whether I get it or not.”
 To each their own, but I prefer the latter.

-My Dad—God love him and bless his heart (that’s southern talk):
+My Dad—God love him and bless his heart (that’s southern talk) over the phone:

 Me — “I finally bought a van.”

 My artsy, hippie, gardener, salt-of-the-earth friends (you know who you are):